Service terms for pilotage

 Finnpilot is not liable for any direct or indirect damages incurred by the provision of the pilotage services as specified in these terms and conditions.

-Finnpilot shall be released from any obligations and liabilities specified in these service terms and conditions, if a violation of or failure to fulfil the obligations is based on a force majeure.
+Finnpilot shall be released from any obligations and liabilities specified in these service terms and conditions if a violation of or failure to fulfil the obligations is based on a force majeure.
 A force majeure is any unusual event which Finnpilot could not have anticipated in advance, which is beyond the control of Finnpilot, or the impact of which could not reasonably have been avoided or prevented.
 Such an event could be, for example, war, legal provisions or the regulations of authorities, natural catastrophes, weather or ice conditions, an interruption of general traffic, data communications or energy distribution, a breakdown of transport facilities related to pilotage services, labour disputes, fire or other unusual reason that has a similar impact and is beyond the control of Finnpilot.

 8 SETTLEMENT OF DISPUTES